 Run the Program:

-- Inside the parentheses, provide three numbers representing the amount
+- In the Calculator app, inside the parenthesis, provide three numbers separated by commas representing the amount

-of red, green, and blue light to mix, and press enter.
+of red, green, and blue light to mix.
+Then, press enter.

 - The color LED lights up for the number of seconds you specified in the Wait statement and then turns off.